farirpgs/fari-app/lib/routes/About/About.md

 You can donate to help them too:

-- [PeerJS](https://opencollective.com/peer) - What helps you play with your friend using peer to peer connections
+- [PeerJS](https://opencollective.com/peer) - What helps you play with your friend using peer to peer connections.